 While the Dossier Submitter does not have any exact information on the exported quantities of different types of clay targets, indicative figures may be estimated based on the EU production, and on the assumption that different types of clay targets are currently exported at similar shares as used in the EU.
 Based on these premises, the annual exports would consist of 79 million clay targets using petroleum pitch as a binder, 83 million clay targets using petroleum resin as a binder, and 48 million clay targets using eco resin as a binder.
 RO1 would have no impact on the exports, since under the baseline, it is assumed that CTPHT is not granted an authorisation to be used as a binder anymore.
-RO2 would have an impact on the petroleum pitch-based clay targets.
+RO2 would have an impact on the petroleum pitch-based clay targets, RO3 on the petroleum resin-based clay targets, and RO4 also on the eco resin clay targets.
 Based on the assumption of a profit margin of one cent per target (as made by the applicants for authorisation), and assuming that all affected exports would be lost, the producer surplus losses related to the drop in exports can be estimated and added to the total costs of each restriction option (see Table 35.)